 Writing a CV

-As your career progresses you can be more selective with the details you include.
-Established artists with a longer history should focus on current or more recent work and only include a few select highlights.
+Mid-career or established artists with a longer history should focus on current and more recent work and only include a few select highlights.

 TIP: